 GeneCards Summary for SAT1 Gene

 SAT1 (Spermidine/Spermine N1-Acetyltransferase 1) is a Protein Coding gene.
 Diseases associated with SAT1 include Keratosis Follicularis Spinulosa Decalvans and Keratosis.
-Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Viral mRNA Translation.
+Among its related pathways are Nucleotide Metabolism and CDK-mediated phosphorylation and removal of Cdc6.
 Gene Ontology (GO) annotations related to this gene include N-acetyltransferase activity and spermidine binding.
-An important paralog of this gene is SAT2.
+An important paralog of this gene is SATL1.